Coronavirus: Ligue 1 ended too soon, says Monaco's Fabregas

 As the Bundesliga prepares to restart on May 16 and the Premier League, Serie A and LaLiga try to resume, Fabregas believes the Ligue de Football Professionnel (LFP) could have waited before ending the season.

+"Maybe it was taken too soon considering that a lot of the big leagues are trying to make it happen."— beIN SPORTS (@beINSPORTS_EN) May 9, 2020

+EXCLUSIVE: Monaco's @cesc4official has questioned the decision to cancel the French league due to the coronavirus pandemic. #beINLigue1 pic.twitter.com/O99zh0067p

-"It was a big decision that was made and I can understand why they took it," Spanish midfielder Fabregas told beIN SPORTS.
+"It was a big decision that was made and I can understand why they took it," Spanish midfielder Fabregas told beIN SPORTS in a exclusive interview.

 "But maybe it was taken a little too soon, considering a lot of the big league are still all trying to resume.